drouotsi/multi-clerk/README.md

 3. Run `npm install` to install the dependencies.
 4. Run `source builder.sh`
-5.a  Run `build_dev` to generate an unpacked, unminified extension with maps for debugging 5.b  Run `build_prod_unsigned` to generate an unpacked, minified extension that only allows one tab of the same URL prefixes
+5.a  Run `build_dev` to generate an unpacked, unminified extension with maps for debugging 5.b  Run `build_prod` to generate an unpacked, minified extension that only allows one tab of the same URL prefixes
 6. Open the Chrome browser and go to the Extensions page (`chrome://extensions`).
 7. Enable Developer mode by toggling the switch on the top-right corner.
 8. Click on "Load unpacked" and select the `dist` folder from the project directory.